 As you can exercise safely without putting a strain on your back.

 And it'll reduce your pain, increase your mobility, and keep your joints healthy and functioning.

 Plus it'll leave you feeling great!

-So whether you go for one-on-one aquatic therapy or a group water aerobics class, working out in the water is great.
+And whether you go for one-on-one aquatic therapy session or a group water aerobics class, working out in the water is great.